Masternova/bookify-mol/README.md

 This is published with permission of the novel's author, the repository will be taken down if that permission is ever rescinded.

 ## Requirements / stuff used by these scripts
 * cookies from the webpage after opening in your browser.
 You can use https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/ to get the file.
-Place it in the root of the working directory
+Place it in dl directory
 * bash
 * standard linux userland tools:
   * sed